kyma-project/test-infra/prow/images/README.md

 ## Overview

-This folder contains a list of images used in Prow jobs.
+This folder contains a list of images used in ProwJobs.

 ### Project structure